inrazhtet/Asynch_Longitudinal_Mirror/src/zarni/03_Loess_Smoothing.md

 ![](03_Loess_Smoothing_files/figure-markdown_github/unnamed-chunk-34-1.png)

 Is it similar to what we have on the slides?
+Nope.

 <!-- #### 1: LOESS application of across all time periods with base at 6 months -->
 <!-- ```{r} -->